calderonalexis/Resume/README.md

     **Degree Thesis**

      - SUPERVISION SYSTEM FOR THE CAPTURE AND TRANSMISSION OF IMAGES FROM A TERRESTRIAL EXPLORER

-        > This Terrestrial Explorer transported a TTL Camera which was utilized to transmit images in a real-time toward a computer through XBee modules with wireless comunication of 1mW working on a 2.4GHz frecuency.
-Moreover, this robot had a GPS helped to acquire site coordinates all this mounted over an Arduino UNO.
+        > This Terrestrial Explorer transported a TTL Camera with technology CMOS which was utilized to transmit images in a real-time toward a computer through XBee modules with wireless comunication of 1mW working on a 2.4GHz frecuency.
+Moreover, this robot had a GPS to acquire site coordinates all this mounted over an Arduino UNO and handled for a person.

 ## _SKILLS_